PumpkinDB/PumpkinDB/README.md

 There are no releases at this time.
 You are welcome to clone the repository and run

 ```
-$ cargo run
+$ cargo run --bin pumpkindb
 ...
-    Finished dev [unoptimized + debuginfo] target(s) in 4.25 secs
-     Running `target/debug/pumpkindb`
-Listening (text form) on 0.0.0.0:9981
+Listening on 0.0.0.0:9981
 ```

-When you connect to `0.0.0.0:9981` you can communicate with the server using a text form of PumpkinScript.
-Try something simple first:
+You can connect to it using `pumpkindb-term`:

 ```
-✗ telnet localhost 9981
-Trying 127.0.0.1...
-Connected to localhost.
-Escape character is '^]'.
+$ cargo run --bin pumpkindb-term
+...
-["Test" "passed" ASSOC COMMIT] WRITE ["Test" RETR] READ
+PumpkinDB> ["Hello" "world" ASSOC COMMIT] WRITE
-0x706173736564
-"passed"
-0x706173736564
+PumpkinDB> ["Hello" RETR] READ
+"world"
+PumpkinDB>
 ```

-(The above example stores key/value pair of "Test" and "passed" and then retrieves the value associated with that key.)
+(The above example stores key/value pair of "Hello" and "world" and then retrieves the value associated with that key.)

 You can change some of the server's parameters by creating `pumpkindb.toml`: